(Great great great grandmother)

 However, if Sarah were born in Barrow, she would have been born into a rural community in the hills of southern Shropshire, a rural area bordering in the west on Wales.
 This Sarah was one of at least two children, born to Thomas Macdonald and his wife Elizabeth; younger brother Tom was also born in Barrow, in 1768.

-(right) St. Giles in Barrow, Shropshire.
-The Church of St. Giles is said to be one of the oldest in the country, with a chancel which possibly dates back as far as the 8th century
+(left) St. Giles in Barrow, Shropshire.
+The Church of St. Giles is said to be one of the oldest in the country, with a chancel which possibly dates back as far as the 8th century.

-We do know that Sarah was nearly 30 years old when she met and married William Hancy in London, at St. Anne’s in Soho, in 1794.
-After six years of married life in London, 36-year-old Sarah and her three young children accompanied her husband William to Australia to start a new life in 1801.
+We do know that Sarah was nearly 30 years old when she met and married William Hancy in London, at St. Anne’s in Soho, in 1794 After six years of married life in London, 36-year-old Sarah and her three young children accompanied her husband William to Australia to start a new life in 1801.
+(A fourth child, eldest son Simeon, is believed to have died before the voyage to Australia).
 The convict colony, established only 13 years before, was still in a very raw state.
-The land the family had been granted at Castle Hill, while highly valuable today, was then quite remote from the main settlement at Sydney Cove.
+The land the family had been granted at Castle Hill, while highly valuable today, was then quite remote from the main settlement at Sydney Cove

 She went on to live nearly another 30 years after William, dying on the family farm in 1859, of old age (94 years) and dysentery.
 By that time, the farm was being run by her son-in-law, William Ashton, who married one of Sarah’s daughters, Charlotte.
 It was William Ashton who recorded the details for Sarah’s death certificate, and judging by the lack of information in that document, the family had retained very little knowledge of Sarah’s early life.